 There was a time, not so long ago, when 4K monitors just weren’t a feasible option for the average consumer.
-Some of them have been on the market for several years, sure, but the ultra high-definition devices weren’t the most accessible considering their once-limited selection, high cost, and overall performance.
+Their once-limited selection, high cost, and overall performance, meant there were just far better upgrade paths out there for the discerning PC user.

-The last couple of years have seen 4K monitors make some serious headway, however, with many 3,840 × 2,160-pixel displays becoming far more affordable.
+The last couple of years have seen 4K monitors make some serious headway, however, with many 3,840 × 2,160-pixel displays becoming far more affordable and much better all round performers.
 We’ve rounded up the best of them below, from value-based offerings to 43-inch behemoths outfitted with the best in factory calibration.
 So here they are, the best 4K monitors on the market.

 This excellent 27-inch monitor from Dell boasts intuitive on-screen controls and a terrific ergonomic stand, not to mention UltraHD capabilities and a display that basks in wide viewing angles, strong color, and deep blacks.